tedk13/pui-website/content/docs/components/tables.md

 ---
 {{% anchor name="table" %}}

-Our default table is simple and un-cluttered without vertical borders.
+Our default table is simple and uncluttered without vertical borders.

 Platform UI tables are built to be responsive at all screen sizes!

- Make them responsive by adding `data-label` on [every] `<td>` to match the column header label.
+Make them responsive by adding a `data-label` on every `<td>` to match the column header label.

 {{< code-demo >}}
 <table class="table">